Shaking the Tree: Sixteen Golden Greats: Track selection

 "Here Comes the Flood" is a new recording from 1990.
 This version is a piano and voice arrangement, that is far simpler than the highly produced version on Peter Gabriel (1977).
 Its sparseness is closer to the version Gabriel recorded with Robert Fripp on Fripp's Exposure (1979).
 In interviews, Gabriel has said that he preferred the 1979 version, which he also chose to overdub in German as the flipside of the single "Biko" released before Ein deutsches Album (1980).

 Although this album highlights songs from Peter Gabriel's earlier albums, tracks from Peter Gabriel (II, or Scratch) and the soundtrack to the film Birdy are not included.
 "In Your Eyes" is missing from the compilation.
 Say Anything..., in which it was played in a prominent scene, had been released the year before.
 Although this made "In Your Eyes" perhaps the most well known Peter Gabriel song aside from "Sledgehammer" in the U.S., it was not released as a single in Peter Gabriel's UK homeland.
 "In Your Eyes" was therefore omitted from the album in favour of five of the other eight tracks from So – four other hits and the album track "Mercy Street".

 Release

-For the album packaging, Gabriel decided to forgo longboxes in favor of a jewel box as a means of reducing waste.
+For the album packaging, Gabriel decided to forgo longboxes in favour of a jewel box as a means of reducing waste.
 Robert Smith, who served as the head of marketing for Geffen Records, defended Gabriel's decision to exclusively release the album in a jewel box, saying that "it is not a clause in his contract.
 It is Peter Gabriel's personal wishes, and we are respecting those wishes."
 Some record store outlets including Show Industries, Kemp Mill, and Music Plus refused to carry the album in their stores because of Gabriel's choice of packaging.

 Music & Media called Shaking The Tree a "quality compilation" with "intelligent, melodic pop songs, which, in all their diversity, possess the unmistakable Gabriel touch of genius".
 Cashbox thought that the compilation served as "an excellent introduction" to Gabriel's solo discography.